alexdlaird/pyngrok/docs/integrations.rst

         )

         if app.config["USE_NGROK"]:
-            # pyngrok will only be installed, and should only ever be initialized, in a dev environment
+            # Only import pyngrok and install if we're actually going to use it
             from pyngrok import ngrok

             # Get the dev server port (defaults to 5000 for Flask, can be overridden with `--port`